BhavyeMathur/goopylib-v1/README.md

 * Added a Cursor Dictionary to reference the Cursors with more intuitive names like 'up-down arrow' rather than 'sb_h_double_arrow'

 * Added Closure functions for all the interpolations so that the user can 1.
 Get a value of the interpolation, or 2.
 Get the function with predifined parameters other than time for use in animations internally
+* Created the Cursors Wiki Page

+* Various Bug Fixes from changing the naming convenction & splitting files

 ### v6.11-dev